-Dr Can Ererdi is a Post-Doctoral Fellow in Leadership at Henley Business School and a member of the Henley Centre for Leadership.
+Dr Can Ererdi is a Lecturer in Organisational Behaviour and Research Methods at Henley Business School and a member of the Henley Centre for Leadership.

 Can holds a PhD in Organizational Behaviour from Bogazici University, Istanbul, and an MsC in International Management from ESADE, Barcelona.
 His PhD research explored the effects of different levels of autocratic leadership behaviour on employees.
 The research discovered the emotional, cognitive and behavioural outcomes of autocratic leadership, also considering the contextual factors such as leader-member exchange social comparison and perceived support of the organisation by the employee.